 Costumes and props Workshop

 On the Chinese Opera stage, elaborate costumes and props give the audience a detailed reading of a character’s social status and identity.
 Hand-held props, such as fans, ribbons, horsewhips and weapons also carry meaning.
 This workshop introduces some of these fascinating dancing objects and teaches participants how to “read” the stories inside the design of the embroidered silk clothes, hairdos and headdresses.

 CTW puppet making workshops guide participants through the entire process of planning, designing, building a simple puppet figure or create a short puppet production.
 In the process, we teach a wide range of performance and building methods that will help participants develop their own ideas.

-The ancient art form of shadow puppetry is rebooted for the current century, using overhead projectors to make large graphic moving images.
+The ancient art form of shadow puppetry has rebooted for the current century, using overhead projectors to make large graphic moving images.
 Participants are guided through the process of making their own shadow figures out of transparencies, markers, paper, wire, fabric and gel and small found objects.
-For longer workshops, participants work together in teams to create their own short performance scenes.
+For longer workshops, participants team up and work together to create short performances.

 The traditional style of Chinese glove puppets (“bu daixi”) are some of the liveliest stage performers and the simplest to learn.
 A truly hands-on learning experience in performing and making these delightful puppets.